 If you are using Bluehost, then you can purchase a SSL certificate.
 If you’re going to purchase your SSL certificate through your web hosting company, see our guide on how to add SSL and HTTPS in WordPress.

-For step by step instructions, see our guide on how to add free SSL in WordPress with Let’s Encrypt.
+For step by step instructions, see our guide on how to get a free SSL certificate.

 More SEO Tools and Resources

 Once you get the hang of WordPress SEO best practices, you’ll want to take your skills even further to get ahead of your competition.